bigfix/developer.bigfix.com/site/reference/types/string.md

 # title &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;title&lt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;title&gt; tag modified by the first given string.

 # title of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;title&lt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;title&gt; tag.

 # tr &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;tr&lt; (table row) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;tr&gt; (table row) tag modified by the first given string.

 # tr of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;tr&lt; (table row) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;tr&gt; (table row) tag.

 # tt &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;tt&lt; (teletype font) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;tt&gt; (teletype font) tag modified by the first given string.

 # tt of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;tt&lt; (teletype font) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;tt&gt; (teletype font) tag.

 # tuple string item &lt;integer&gt; of &lt;string&gt; : string